capuccino26/Oceans14-Scraping/README.md

   * INVALID TICKER: When the ticker was not found in Oceans14 database.
 * For the successfully scraped data the program will create a new folder called STOCKBR/SETOR under Path for each inserted ticker, being the sector inserted by the user.
 * The folder contains a table with the raw data obtained and a figure with plots of important data.

-## Observation
-* Some bank tickers have a different pattern in the website, thus, the alternate program "OCEANS_14_SCRAPING_bancos" must be utilized.

 # Exemplo
   * Usuário insere o email: teste@testemail.com